 To do this, we recommend working with a lawyer to spearhead the process.
 Your attorney can calculate the value of your claim, pursue the responsible party outside of court, and, if necessary, file a lawsuit and try your case in front of a jury.

-For a free consultation with the accomplished legal team at The Law Firm of Anidjar & Levine, call 800-747-3733 today.
+For a free consultation with the accomplished legal team at the Law Offices of Anidjar & Levine, call 1-800-747-3733 today.